m0000g/m0000g/README.md

 - 🤔 I’m looking for a mentor and a study partner.
 - 💬 Ask me about Interaction Design.
 - 📫 How to reach me: <https://freshorangedesign.com/>
-- ⚡ Fun fact: When I'm not coding or drawing, I'm playing the piano.
+- ⚡ Fun fact: When I'm not coding or drawing or playing the piano.